Agent-State Construction with Auxiliary Inputs: Lobster Fishing Environment and Experiment Details

 \subsubsection{Observations only}

 As a baseline for performance, we consider the observations-only agent.
 This agent simply uses the Sarsa(0) algorithm to learn a policy over the observations described in Equation~\ref{eqn:lobster_obs}.
-This agent is labelled in teal as "Obs only".
+This agent is labelled in teal as "Observations".